brianhill/physics-ii/index.md

 * For quantum mechanics: [*Six Ideas that Shaped Physics*, 4th Edition, Volume Q](http://www.physics.pomona.edu/sixideas/) by Thomas Moore
 * For relativity: [*Six Ideas that Shaped Physics*, 4th Edition, Volume R](http://www.physics.pomona.edu/sixideas/) by Thomas Moore and/or [Spacetime Physics, 2nd Edition](http://www.eftaylor.com/spacetimephysics/) by Edwin F. Taylor and John Archibald Wheeler

-## Grading and Assignments
+## Grading

-It has been suggested that we have more, lower-stakes exams than we did in the fall semester.
-I am game to revise the grading method below, and we will discuss this early in Term 4:

-* 30% assignments
-* 20% for midterm (near the end of term 4)
-* 30% for final (near the end of term 5)
+* 40% assignments (last semester we alternated between assignments and presentations &mdash; this semester I would like to have assignments and presentations for *every* class)
+* 20% (total) for two exams in Term 4 (10% each)
+* 20% (total) for two exams in Term 5 (10% each)
 * 20% thorough preparation for class and leadership of course

+## Problem Sets / Handouts / Being Neat and Organized

-There will be many problem sets and problem set solutions, and reviewing them will be valuable.
+There will be around 20 problem sets and problem set solutions and 4 exams and exam solutions, and many handouts, and reviewing them will be valuable.
 To be organized, locate a three-ring binder and a three-ring hole punch, and file everything chronologically.
+Reverse-chronoligical is actually the most convenient, because you always open your binder to what you are currently working on.
 Problem sets should be on standard 8 1/2 x 11 paper.
 Multi-page problem sets should be stapled.
 Corrections should be erased (if done in pencil) or recopied (if done in pen).
 To make nice diagrams and graphs, you will very often need a ruler.
 The nicest technical work is facilitated by engineering pads, such as these [Roaring Spring Engineering Pads at Amazon](https://a.co/d/9vkXSes), and done with a mechanical pencil and with a ruler at hand.
 You are meant to only use one side of engineering paper.
 It might seem wasteful of trees and money, but it pays off in clarity and organization.

 ## Absences (and late work)